srirvali33/OnlineWebsite/README.md

 # OnlineWebsite

-An icecream and cake selling portal designed using bootstrap which has end to end scenarios.
+An icecream and cake selling Front end portal designed using bootstrap which has end to end scenarios of rael time.